hankhank10/MSFS2020-cockpit-companion/index.md

 ## How does the MSFS2020 Cockpit Companion work?

-It is a web wrapper for the [Python-SimConnect](https://github.com/odwdinc/Python-SimConnect) library, which is itself a wrapper for the SimConnect library provided by Microsoft for getting access to the data in your Microsoft Flight Simulator 2020 application.
+It is a web wrapper for the [Python-SimConnect](https://github.com/odwdinc/Python-SimConnect) library, which is itself a wrapper for the SimConnect library which allows access and control of data in your Microsoft Flight Simulator 2020 application.

 In short, when you run the application it sets up a tiny lightweight web server on your computer which you can then access from any browser by navigating to http://localhost:5000/